DanielBabcock/SimpleJournal/README.md

 ## August
-- Inspect previous commit. `git log` , find the commit you wish to checkout and copy its hash, `git checkout <commit hash>`
+- TIL: Inspect previous commit. `git log` , find the commit you wish to checkout and copy its hash, `git checkout <commit hash>`